HORNET-Storage/HORNETS-Nostr-Relay/docs/moderation_dispute_system.md

 ### Resolution (Kind 19843)

 Created by the relay to respond to disputes.
+Resolution events are automatically deleted after 7 days to prevent database bloat.

 ```json
 {